AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Four example scenarios are given.

 #.
 Run the program to impute genotype.
 #.
-Run the program to first pre-process the data and the run it by reading in previously phased data.
+Run the program to first pre-process the data and then run it by reading in previously phased data.
 #.
 Run the program to impute genotypes and test the imputation accuracy.
 #.
 Run the program to impute genotypes and test the imputation accuracy on a sex chromosome.